mumuki/mulang/edl/README.md

   calls something;
 ```

-...which is just syntactic sugger - the `something` keyword is just a dummy token you can add to make the expectation syntax more human-readable.
+...which is just syntactic sugar - the `something` keyword is just a dummy token you can add to make the expectation syntax more human-readable.

-Although you can declared unnamed expectations, it is usually more conventient to add an intention-revealing name:
+Although you can declare unnamed expectations, it is usually more convenient to add an intention-revealing name:

 ```
 expectation "you should call something": calls something;
 ```

-The inspection names match exactly with th standard expectation format, but it is more releax, you can it write it in three diferent formats:
+The inspection names match exactly with the standard expectation format, but it is more relaxed, you can it write it in three diferent formats:

  * `UpperCamelCase`, which is the standard syntax, e.g. `UsesIf`
  * `lowerCamelCase`, e.g. `usesIf`